mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

 ### HTM Configuration:

-We have used the following configuration.
+The configuration that we have used is as follows.
 More on [this](https://github.com/ddobric/neocortexapi/blob/master/source/Documentation/SpatialPooler.md#parameter-desription)

 ```csharp
 {